lgonzalezrouco/pti/p5_goREST/README.md

-# Making a JSON API in Go
+# Making a Web API in Go

 ## 1. Introduction